Western Countries look for new resources to maintain their critical sectors

 In a recent tweet, President Biden expressed concern about China's longstanding dominance in the production of essential raw materials and highlighted the United States' efforts, in collaboration with its allies, to bring the battery supply chain back to the country.

-The Infrastructure Investment and Act of 2021, a recent legislation, allocates substantial funding in the form of grants to promote the mining of critical minerals.
+The Infrastructure Investment and Jobs Act of 2021, a recent legislation, allocates substantial funding in the form of grants to promote the mining of critical minerals.
 It also authorizes federal loans for projects aimed at enhancing the domestic supply of these essential resources.

 Under several U.S. policies, funds have been provided to support various initiatives.
 For instance, TechMet, an Ireland-based company involved in nickel and cobalt mining in Brazil, received $55 million since 2020 from the International Development Finance Corporation (IDFC), an American agency.
 In return, the IDFC acquired approximately a 15% stake in TechMet.
 Recently, TechMet started exporting a nickel product processed in Brazil for use in electric vehicles (EVs) in Western countries.
 The company is also seeking additional funding, both private and public, to expand its mining operations.